 The program shows students what it is like to live and study on a university campus, how to navigate challenges, and how to make the most of opportunities.
 The summer experience also includes recreational activities, tutoring sessions, social events, and weekly meetings with MiCUP directors to ensure that students are prepared for a smooth and positive transition to a university environment.

-Students will participate in a seven-week summer research internship at Michigan Tech, where they:
+Students will participate in a seven-week summer research experience at Michigan Tech, where they:

 - Will live in a Michigan Tech residence hall,